LEon3209/Ai-Project-Luiss/README.md

 <img src="https://github.com/LEon3209/276931/blob/main/images/table.png" height="100" width="300" >

+ANN performs better by comparing the MAE (since we relied on it the most as metric in training, cv...), and we should consider as well that it's more robust since we used L1 and Dropout regularizations.

-After performing our best model on the test set we get the following results:
+After performing our best ANN model on the test set we get the following results:
 MAE = 282.67, MSE = 129035.97, $R^2$ = 0.124

 By implementing feature selection we found multiple a set of features that yielded a more precise model (but having large size), and another model working with a small set of attributes and still having a great perfomance.

 After selecting the features we get:

 - For the best performing model in terms of error (large set of attributes) MAE = 284.08, MSE = 127394.79, $R^2$ = 0.135

 - For the best overall model (in terms of time performance, computational power and error, with a small set of attributes MAE = 288.18, MSE = 129653.92, $R^2$ = 0.12

 The choice of the model will be based on whether we need more precision or a faster model that requires less computational power.
 We should also consider the cost of collecting the data that is used to train the models, if we have a small number of attributes it will be easier to collect data.
 So we should consider if it's worth it to trade all of this for a slightly better precision.
 In our opinion, the second model is the optimal one for the reasons mentioned above.
 Although, the social media department should also participate in choosing the optimal solution depending on its needs.

 # Conclusions

 To conclude, we can say that we managed to come up with a good model to predict the number of shares.
 Although, this model works only to predict posts with a number of shares between 0 and 2000.
 The social media department of the company should provide us with more data in order to cover a larger range and get a more robust machine-learning solution.

-There are a couple of questions that are not fully answered by our work:
+There is a question that is not fully answered by our work:
 The first is about the relationship between the independent variables and the dependent variables.
 Are we sure that the dataset provided to us by the social media department has the right attributes to use in order to predict the number of shares?
 The low value of $R^2$ we talked about before indicates that independent variables may not be enough to explain the variation of our target variable.
 So we might need a deeper study of the feature that might influence the outcome of our dependent variable.